LottieHQ/laravel-react-assessment/README.md

     3. For all other OS's platforms please find setup instructions [here](https://getcomposer.org/doc/00-intro.md)
 3. Git: Please ensure you have Git installed:
     1. Download Git for your OS/platform from [here](https://git-scm.com/downloads)
-    2. Use the command `git clone this-branch-name here`
+    2. Use the command `git clone branch-name-here`
-    3. TODO::Add correct link/branch above

 # Setup server instructions
 1. Navigate to `/server` and copy `.env.example` into a filed named `.env`